Inversion Method For Hair Growth

 Science Behind The Inversion Method For Hair Growth

-The inversion method involves massaging the scalp with oils and then keeping the head inverted for 4 minutes.
-Massaging the scalp with oils is believed to promote hair growth and boost scalp health.
-It is because:
+The practice of performing scalp massages for hair growth is widespread.
+Adding to that, the inversion method involves massaging the scalp with oils and then keeping the head inverted for 4 minutes.
+Here is how it helps with hair growth:

 - Massaging the scalp increases blood flow to the hair follicles, improves hair strength, and promotes hair growth (1), (2).